-2-dimensional, freely manipulable spaces are revisited throughout HCI research to enable sensemaking and exploration of large-scale data.
-One frequently visited interaction approach is projecting higher-dimensional data onto a 2-dimensional space~\cite{talton2009exploratory, sacha2017visual}.
-While dimensionality reduction can risk the loss of important information~\cite{chari2023specious, jeon2025dimensionality}, it remains a widely adopted strategy in many tools for exploratory data sensemaking, due to its ability to leverage human's intuitive sense of spatial-visual perception to support navigating across many data instances.
+2-dimensional, manipulable spaces are revisited throughout HCI and interaction design research to enable sensemaking and exploration of large-scale data.
+While reducing a rich dataset to two dimensions risks the loss of important information~\cite{jeon2025dimensionality}, it remains a widely adopted strategy for exploratory data sensemaking due to its power in leveraging humans' intuitive sense of spatial-visual perception.
 It is often combined with other interaction techniques to enable more flexible data exploration~\cite{yi2005dust, fass2000picturepiper}, like \textit{zooming}.
-Zoomability allows users to move vertically through different hierarchies of a data representation~\cite{bederson1994pad, lamping1995focus}.
-The rapid advancement in AI for creativity support has facilitated more flexible visualization and exploration of 2-D design spaces.
-Zoomable 2D space is emerging as a promising substrate for dynamic, AI-supported sensemaking and creative exploration --- Sensescape~\cite{suh2023sensecape} dynamically generates new information structures as users move across levels of abstraction with zoom; Luminate~\cite{luminate2024suh} supports creative writing exploration through the dynamic generation of interactive, 2D representations of story design space, constructed form latent semantic representations of AI-generated text.
-Patchview~\cite{chung2024patchview} foregrounds user agency in co-creative exploration of storytelling design spaces: users define the semantic axes they wish to explore, and are provided AI-generated creative data points that they can freely reshape and reconfigure.
-In this work, we leverage the well-established strengths of zoomable 2D spatial maps for relational sensemaking, towards the design of a novel, yet intuitively navigable, art exploration experience.
+Semantic zoomability allows users to use vertical movement to transition between different hierarchies of a data representation~\cite{bederson1994pad, lamping1995focus}.
+Advancements in AI for creativity support have afforded more flexible representations and visualizations of multimodal data --- Zoomable 2D space has thus emerged as a promising substrate for designing AI-CSTs to support dynamic sensemaking and creative exploration, as in Sensescape~\cite{suh2023sensecape}, Luminate~\cite{luminate2024suh}, and Patchview~\cite{chung2024patchview}.

+The power of zoomable, 2D-spatial map projections for relationally sensemaking multidimensional creative data is well-established in interaction design \textit{and} cultural analytics research.
+Artographer leverages these strengths towards the design of a rich, yet navigable interface for engaging with a collection of artworks.